 3.2 Directions

-- Cook the fettuccine: Bring a large pot of salted water to a boil.
-Add the fettuccine and cook for about 3 minutes for a perfect al dente texture.
-Reserve 1 cup of pasta water and then drain the fettuccine.
+- Cook the pasta: boil a big pot of salted water.
+Add the fettuccine and cook about 3 minutes or until al dente.
+Scoop out 1 cup of pasta water, then drain.

 3.3 Serving Suggestions and Advice

-Pasta Alfredo can be enriched with various sides for an unforgettable meal.
-Pair it with garlic bread or a fresh Caesar salad to enhance the dining experience.
-For storage, refrigerate leftovers in an airtight container for up to three days, and reheat gently in a skillet, adding a splash of cream or water to restore creaminess.
+Serve with garlic bread or a Caesar salad to round out the meal.
+Store leftovers in an airtight container for up to three days.
+When reheating, warm on low in a pan and add a splash of cream or water so it stays creamy.

 4. Nutritional Information for Pasta Alfredo